 - “A Section of C.C.
 Camp Golconda, near Winnemucca, Nevada.
 31” with logo

 - A General View of the C.C.
 Camp at Lovelock Nevada 10.” logo

 Acree’s Auto Court Winnemucca

-Based only on the number of post cards Asher produced for Captain Acree’s Auto Court in Winnemucca, it is likely the photograph also stayed at the facility which featured an cabins, coffee shop, and Texaco service station.
+Based only on the number of post cards Asher produced for Captain Acree’s Auto Court in Winnemucca, it is likely the photograph also stayed at the facility which featured cabins, a coffee shop, and a Texaco service station.